 Increased prices across the board are likely to make shoppers hold back on big-ticket items this year.
 You can make shopping easier for them by offering flexible payment options for their purchases.
 Buy now, pay later (BNPL) services like Afterpay make items with higher price points — or pricey shopping trips in general — more accessible to customers who are stretching their holiday dollars this season.

 8. Maximize your staff.

 As staffing shortages nationwide continue, it’s crucial to maximize your staff for the holiday rush.
+Fifteen percent of Square sellers plan to implement new technologies to prepare their operations for the holiday season.
 Portable POS solutions can help you maximize your staff and enhance the customer experience by meeting shoppers wherever they are in your store, leading to a quicker and more personalized checkout.
-You can make a sale, process payments, handle returns and exchanges, and even encourage customers to sign up for your loyalty program — all away from the counter.
+You can make a sale, process payments, handle returns and exchanges, and even encourage customers to sign up for your loyalty program —- all away from the counter.

 9. Prioritize vendor management.

 If your business relies heavily on vendors, then you already know how important it is to manage the relationship.
 But as the holiday season approaches and supply chain issues continue, your vendor(s) may be managing several relationships, orders, and deadlines at once that can impact your business.
 Proactively engage with vendors through Square for Retail’s vendor management features to set and manage deadlines for on-time arrival this holiday season.